Sapporo: Transport

-Sapporo Municipal Subway is the only rubber-tyred metro system in East Asia.
+Sapporo Municipal Subway is the only rubber-tired metro system in East Asia.

 The Sapporo Streetcar is one of only two operational circular tram systems in Asia (the other being a similar tram system in Kaohsiung, Taiwan).

-Sapporo has one streetcar line, three JR Hokkaido lines, three subway lines and JR Bus, Chuo Bus and other bus lines.
+Sapporo has one streetcar line, three JR Hokkaido lines, three subway lines, and JR Bus, Chuo Bus, and other bus lines.
 Sapporo Subway trains have rubber-tired wheels.

 Airways

 Airport

-The Sapporo area is served by two airports: Okadama Airport, which offers regional flights within Hokkaido and some parts of Japan, while New Chitose Airport, a larger international airport located in the city of Chitose 50 km away, connected by regular rapid trains taking around 40 minutes.
+Two airports serve the Sapporo area: Okadama Airport, which offers regional flights within Hokkaido and some parts of Japan, while New Chitose Airport, a larger international airport located in the city of Chitose 50 km away, connected by regular rapid trains taking around 40 minutes.
 New Chitose is the primary gateway to the city and also the prefecture.
-The Sapporo-Tokyo route between New Chitose and Haneda is the second busiest in the world only after Gimpo to Jeju route.
+The Sapporo-Tokyo route between New Chitose and Haneda is the second busiest in the world, after the Gimpo-to-Jeju route in South Korea.